Jako/CustomRequest/README.md

 from the not found URI and the remaining string is used to set the request parameters.

-For more information please read [documentation](http://jako.github.io/CustomRequest/).
+For more information please read the [documentation](http://jako.github.io/CustomRequest/).